Cincinnati Methadone Treatment

 Google Map for the University of Cincinnati Physicians Company

-Cincinnati offers a number of opioid treatment options with several local methadone clinics and numerous local physicians who write prescriptions for suboxone (buprenorphine).
+Cincinnati offers a number of opioid treatment options with several local methadone and suboxone clinics plus numerous local physicians who write prescriptions for suboxone (buprenorphine).
 Suboxone and methadone are the two leading medications available for eliminating opioid withdrawal symptoms.
 Opioid replacement therapy is an industry standard best practice medical intervention for those struggling with a moderate to severe level of opioid dependency.
-Provided below are links to more information on opioid dependency, methadone medication, addiction counseling, and local job openings in methadone clinics.
+Provided below are links to more information on opioid dependency, methadone and suboxone medication, and addiction and recovery counseling.

 Cincinnati Methadone Clinics